rolzy/rolzy.github.io/_posts/2024-03-14-studying-for-saa-c03.markdown

 header:
   teaser: https://rolzy-blog-assets.s3.ap-southeast-2.amazonaws.com/splash-images/linux_alias-1280.png
 ---
+# Introduction
+I recently passed the [AWS Solution Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/) exam!
+In this article, I will share you my two cents on the exam, as well as any tips that I think you should consider when studying for this exam.

+# How I Studied for the Exam
+I took two steps to study for the exam.

+Firstly, I took a course offered by A Cloud Guru to learn about each and every AWS service covered by the course.
+I watched every lecture, did every lab and took notes from the classes.

+Secondly, I did *a ton* of practice exams.
+I did the ones offered by A Cloud Guru, and any other free ones that I could find.
+I checked my answers against other users, and researched on the ones that I got wrong.

-# Courses
+# Course
+I'll first go over my first step of my Solution Architect journey.

-I took the [A Cloud Guru Solution Architect Associate](https://learn.acloud.guru/course/certified-solutions-architect-associate/dashboard) course for the bulk of my study.
-It was an exceptional curriculum that had just the right amount of theory and hands-on labs.
+For study materials, I took the [A Cloud Guru (ACG) AWS Certified Solution Architect Associate](https://learn.acloud.guru/course/certified-solutions-architect-associate/dashboard) course.
+This was the bulk of my study.
+I think it was an excellent course, it had just the right amount of theory and hands-on labs.
 The theory was taught in short videos which made the experience very engaging.
-The lectures also made the content engaging thanks to their casual tone.
-Any complex terminologies were explained in easy words so the material was easy to follow.
+The lectures also talk in this friendly and casual tone, which makes the classes fun as well.
+Any complex terminologies were explained in simple terminology.
+Overall, the course was very easy to follow.

+In the past, I've tried courses where the theory was taught purely in text, and it was so boring that I couldn't finish the course.
+ACG's course is the opposite.
+Its fun and engaging, which is exactly what you need when studying the vast world of AWS.

 The hands-on labs in the courses were done in a small AWS environment where you can actually play around with the AWS console and services.
+The console was identical to the one you see in AWS.
 I had no technical issues when running the labs.

+The labs are based on real-life scenarios, like "hosting a static website on a S3 bucket" or "setting up a VPC with an internet gateway".
+This gave me an idea as to how AWS services could and should be used.
 The instructions for the labs were clear, but not too clear as to give away the answers.
-It was kept at a good difficulty.
-Also, their labs were designed based on real-life scenarios which made it further engaging for me.
+They also had a "challenge mode" available for those who wanted to do the labs without instructions.

-# Study topics
+### Study Topics
-I like how ACG divided the materials up into service categories.
-I would recommend doing this, it helps to learn ALL the AWS services and get your head around why each service exist.
+If I were to take one thing from the ACG course, its how they divided the study materials up into service categories.
+I would recommend doing this even if you are not taking the ACG course.
+It helps when you are trying to get your head around the plethora of AWS services that is available today.

-I used the following categories for my notes:
-- Automation
+Here is how I would divide up the exam study:
-    - Anything that automates your workflows on the Cloud.
-EventBridge, Cloudformation
+- **Automation**: Anything that automates your workflows on the Cloud.
+Things like EventBridge and Cloudformation
-- Big Data
-    - Data analytics and machine learning.
+- **Big Data**: Data analytics and machine learning.
 Sagemaker, Lakeformation, Redshift, EMR, etc
-- Compute
-    - EC2, Lambda
+- **Compute**: Things that run code.
+EC2 and Lambda
-- Containers
-    - ECS, ECR, Kubernetes
+- **Containers**: All things docker.
+ECS, ECR, Kubernetes
-- Cost Management
-    - Billing, Cost explorer
+- **Cost Management**: Services to help you manage AWS costs.
+Billing, Cost explorer are the main ones
-- Databases
-    - RDS, Aurora
-- Decoupling
-    - SQS, SNS
-- Management & Governance
-    - IAM, Organizations
-- Migration
+- **Databases**: There are many database services in AWS.
+The main ones are RDS, Aurora, DynamoDB
+- **Decoupling**: Services you use between a server and another server.
+Think SQS and SNS
+- **Management & Governance**: Where you do admin stuff.
+IAM, Organizations, Control Tower
-    - Migrating from on-prem to cloud
+- **Migration**: Services you use when migrating from on-prem to cloud.
+XXX Migration Service, Datasync, the Snow series, etc
-- Monitoring
-    - CloudWatch, CloudTrail
+- **Monitoring**: Where logs and metrics are stored.
+Things like CloudWatch, CloudTrail
-- Networking
-    - VPC
+- **Networking**: VPC and everything beneath it
-- Security
-    - Security Groups, firewalls, Shield, Inspector, GuardDuty
+- **Security**: There are many services here.
+Security Groups, firewalls, Shield, Inspector, GuardDuty
-- Storage
-    - S3, EFS, EBS
+- **Storage**: Where you store data.
+S3, EFS, EBS

 # Practice Exams
 Don't be afraid of looking at the answers!
 When studying, make an educated guess, compare to the answer, and make sure to understand why you're wrong if you are wrong.
 Going through a whole practice exam without knowing if you're correct or not is a waste of time.
 Its hard to go over each question one by one.
 Its better to get a feedback loop going at smaller intervals.